kmltechio/lumber_district/docs/SETUP.md

 ## Selecting the USB port

-Arduino IDE on MacOS doesn't always pick up the usb port so run this from a shell to see what the proper port is
+The Arduino IDE on MacOS doesn't always pick up the connected board on the USB port so run this from a shell to see what the proper port is

-1. Connect the usb cable to the Arduino
-1. `ls -la /dev/tty.usb*`
+1. `arduino-cli board list`